 METHOD

-Patients with non-metastatic PDAC treated with stereotactic MRgRT on a 1.5T MR-Linac according to local standard practices between May 2019 and December 2023 were identified using the international, prospective observational XXX study.
-Patient-reported QoL and clinician-reported toxicity were assessed using the EORTC QLQ-C30 and Common Terminology Criteria for Adverse Events (CTCAE) at baseline, 3, 6, and 12 months of follow-up.
+Patients with nonmetastatic pancreatic ductal adenocarcinoma treated with stereotactic MRgRT on a 1.5-Tesla magnetic resonance imaging and linear accelerator according to local standard practices between May 2019 and December 2023 were identified using the international, prospective observational Multi-OutcoMe EvaluatioN of radiation Therapy Using the MR-Linac study (MOMENTUM, NCT04075305).
+Patient-reported QoL and clinician-reported toxicity were assessed using the European Organization for Research and Treatment of Cancer Core Quality-of-Life Questionnaires and National Cancer Institute Common Terminology Criteria for Adverse Events at baseline, 3, 6, and 12 months of follow-up.
 Patients with new systemic therapy or resection were censored.
 Patients with disease progression were additionally censored for a sensitivity analysis.
-Mean difference (MD) QoL scores from baseline were estimated using a linear mixed model, which were evaluated for clinical relevance (MD≥10) and statistical significance (p≤0.05).
-Acute (≤3 months follow-up) and late (3 to 12 months follow-up) toxicity was captured if grade ≥3.
+Mean difference (MD) QoL scores from baseline were estimated using a linear mixed model, which were evaluated for clinical relevance (MD ≥ 10) and statistical significance (P ≤ .05).
+Acute (≤3 months follow-up) and late (3-12 months follow-up) toxicity was captured if grade ≥3.

 RESULTS

-Included were 127 patients from eight centers.
-Treatment dose ranged from 30-50 Gy in five fractions.
+A total of 127 patients were included from 8 centers.
+Treatment dose ranged from 30 to 50 Gy in 5 fractions.
 Functional QoL domains remained stable over time.
-Statistically significant and clinically relevant improvement was found for nausea and vomiting (MD -10, 95%CI -17 to -3; p<0.001), and in the sensitivity analysis for nausea and vomiting (MD -11, 95%CI -18 to -3; p<0.001) and appetite (MD -14, 95%CI -28 to 0; p=0.05), all at six months follow-up.
+A statistically significant and clinically relevant improvement was found for nausea and vomiting (MD -10; 95% CI, -17 to -3; P < .001), and in the sensitivity analysis for nausea and vomiting (MD -11; 95% CI -18 to -3; P < .001) and appetite (MD -14; 95% CI -28 to 0; P = .05), all at 6 months follow-up.
 No clinically relevant and statistically significant deterioration was found in other domains.
-Acute and late grade 3 toxicity occurred in 2 patients and 1 patient, respectively.
+New-onset acute and late grade 3 toxicity occurred in 2 patients and 1 patient, respectively.

-Online adaptive magnetic resonance guided radiotherapy (MRgRT) using a hybrid MRI and linear accelerator (MR-Linac) enables stereotactic ablative radiation doses to pancreatic tumors.
-We evaluated patient-reported quality of life (QoL) and clinician-reported toxicity in patients with pancreatic ductal adenocarcinoma (PDAC) following stereotactic MRgRT.
+Online adaptive magnetic resonance guided radiation therapy (MRgRT) using a hybrid magnetic resonance imaging and linear accelerator enables stereotactic ablative radiation doses to pancreatic tumors.
+We evaluated patient-reported quality of life (QoL) and clinician-reported toxicity in patients with pancreatic ductal adenocarcinoma after stereotactic MRgRT.

 More about this publication